tomheller/blog/src/articles/2016-04-20-avegant-glyph.md

 title: Finally got my Glyph
 date: 2016-04-20
 tags: glyph, mobile theatre, VR
+excerpt: "About 2.5 years ago I backed a project about a mobile theatre system called the Avegant Glyph.
+At that time the Oculus Rift DevKit 1 was gaining some momentum.
+Unfortunately the screen resolution of the oculus was very underwhelming.
+That was why I was so amazed at the approach taken by the Avegant team."
 ---

 About 2.5 years ago I backed a project about a mobile theatre system called the Avegant Glyph.
 At that time the Oculus Rift DevKit 1 was gaining some momentum.
 Unfortunately the screen resolution of the oculus was very underwhelming.
 That was why I was so amazed at the approach taken by the Avegant team.